Veysel-Yildiz/hyper-ford/README.md

 # HYPER: HYdroPowER Simulation and Optimization Toolbox

 Welcome to the HYPER repository!
-This repository contains Python code for HYPER (HYdroPowER), a comprehensive tool designed to simulate and optimize the performance of run-of-river (RoR) hydropower plants.
-The toolbox is built exclusively using Python and introduced in the paper by V. Yildiz and J. Vrugt, "A toolbox for the optimal design of run-of-river hydropower plants" published in Environmental Modelling &amp; Software.
+This repository hosts Python code for HYPER (HYdroPowER), an advanced tool crafted to simulate and optimize the performance of run-of-river (RoR) hydropower plants.
+Built entirely in Python, this toolbox represents an evolution of an earlier version introduced in the paper by V. Yildiz and J. Vrugt, titled "A toolbox for the optimal design of run-of-river hydropower plants," which was published in Environmental Modelling & Software.

 ## Overview